Declaring a Major

 Students wishing to change majors should contact their advisor for complete instructions and a change of major form.
-Upon changing majors, students may be assigned a new academic advisor and will receive a credit evaluation detailing the requirements for their new major.
 Students who change majors and wish to have their record adjusted under academic clemency guidelines should read the following section.

 Students who change majors from one department or school to another, or students who have stopped out for at least 6 consecutive regular semesters at UW Platteville may be granted the option to adjust their prior academic records.

 Students with a cumulative grade point average higher than 2.30 are not eligible to request academic clemency.
 If a student has more than one major, the student must drop/change at least one of the majors in order to request academic clemency.

 1. A) If a student has a grade point average of 2.00 to 2.30 and has earned 30 credits or more, credits in courses in which a grade of “D” or higher were earned will be counted toward graduation but not necessarily toward a major or minor.

 B) If a student has a cumulative GPA less than 2.00 and has earned 30 credits or more, that student may request academic clemency, but the credits in which a “D” was earned will not count toward graduation.

 2. All previous work shall remain on the official record, but the grades will not be used to calculate the cumulative grade point average.
 The grade point average will be calculated on the basis of grades earned after declaration of academic clemency.

 3. Academic clemency is not an option for students who have already earned an associate’s or baccalaureate degree at UW-Platteville.